brimdata/zed/k8s/README.md

 ```

 ### Pushing locally built Docker images from your local dev machine to ECR
 You can push locally built Docker images to AWS ECR for deployment on EKS.
-(This procedure can replaced by a CI/CD deployment pipeline.)

-Use this doc:
+These instructions are derived from:

 https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html

 Create an ECR repo for zqd: